 - Roman Banks, former Head Men's Basketball Coach, Southern University

 "We are very excited to announce the creation of the Coach John McLendon Classic, which recognizes one of the great coaches of all-time.
 This game, which will be a permanent part of the first round of the CIT, has been in the works for a few years and it’s finally become a reality.
 A lot of thanks goes to Ryan Tressler and the good people at CBS Sports Network who helped us to make the Coach John McLendon Classic a reality."

 - Joe Dwyer, President, College Insider, Inc.

 "When you bring up the name Coach John McLendon you are speaking about someone who learned the game of basketball from its founder, Dr. James Naismith.
 Coach McLendon was able to add a great deal to the game of basketball, including the up-tempo style of play, which was first credited to him.
 More importantly he was able to break down color barriers and continue to have a profound effect on those he reached.
 The John McLendon Classic will help to bring more attention to some of the pioneers of the game, like the great Coach McLendon."

-- Antonio Gates, 8-Time Pro Bowl Selection, Los Angeles Chargers, Member of the CIT Selection Committee
+- Antonio Gates, 5-Time All-Pro Selection, Los Angeles Chargers, Member of the CIT Selection Committee

 "As an HBCU graduate, I greatly appreciate the contributions of Coach John McLendon.
 He help set a precedent to the exciting brand of basketball that was played when schools were still segregated.
 His innovations were recognized by him becoming the first black head coach at a predominantly white institution.
 It’s an honor to be associated with this game.
 The John McLendon Classic is a great addition to postseason basketball."